IvanFan/skilltree/system-design/what-happens-when-you-visit-googlecom-in-your-browser.md

 why DNS cannot be 100%? some company may deny particular ip services

 Analysis the web failure rate:

 analysis by time

+solution1: add more load balancer

+solution2: reduce the size of web pages

 what happened when your visit google.com in browser